 Q. What should I do to prepare ahead of time?

-A. You should You should purchase "Notes of a Seaplane Instructor" from ASA, Aircraft Spruce, or Lake & Air web sites, or wherever you choose or you can do the online Gleim Course.
+A. You should purchase "Notes of a Seaplane Instructor" from ASA, Aircraft Spruce, or Amazon. web sites, or wherever you choose or you can do the online Gleim Course.
 A good knowledge base ahead of time will allow you to concentrate on the flying portion of the journey.

 Q. Can the training be done at another location?